 Factsheet about seasonal influenza

-Seasonal influenza causes 4 -50 million symptomatic cases in EU/EEA each year, and 15 000 – 70 000 European citizens die every year of causes associated with influenza.
-Despite the often short duration of illness, the yearly economic and healthcare burden of influenza is substantial.
+Each year, seasonal influenza is responsible for up to 50 million symptomatic cases in the European Union/European Economic Area (EU/EEA), and 15 000–70 000 European citizens die of causes associated with influenza.
+Despite the usually short duration of illness, the annual economic and healthcare burden of influenza is substantial.

-A number of other viruses and bacteria cause similar symptoms so that much of influenza-like illness (ILI) is not actually caused by influenza.
-At irregular intervals there are influenza pandemics.
+Since a number of other viruses and bacteria cause similar symptoms, a considerable amount of influenza-like illness (ILI) is not actually caused by influenza.
+Influenza pandemics can also occur at irregular intervals.

-- Influenza viruses are usually classified into three types: A, B and C, according to differences in antigenic and biologic properties.
-There is also evidence of a fourth type: D (Ducatez, 2015).
+Influenza viruses are usually classified as three types: A, B or C, according to differences in antigenic and biological properties.
+There is also evidence of a fourth type D, but it does not seem to affect humans (Ducatez, 2015).

 - Type C viruses cause some human disease but only comparatively few outbreaks.